 This lesson is part of our onboarding program.
 Find out more about what you’ll learn from the program when you’re getting started.

-Note: Dynamic Due Dates, Stop Tasks & Conditional Logic are features on our Standard and Professional plans.
+Note: Dynamic Due Dates, Stop Tasks & Conditional Logic are features on our Standard plan.
 If you’re on a trial, or on either of these plans you have access to these features, so stay right here!
 If you’re on the Basic plan please skip forward to Lesson 11 – Building out your content.

 What are these features and why use them?